metrumresearchgroup/pkgr/docs/commands/pkgr_remove.md

 ## pkgr remove

-remove one or more packages
+Remove packages from the configuration file

 ### Synopsis

-	remove package/s from the configuration file
+Remove the specified packages from the 'Packages' section of the configuration file.

 ```
-pkgr remove [package name1] [package name2] [package name3] ... [flags]
+pkgr remove [flags] <package> [<package>...]
 ```

 ### Options